 Field Wiring must be sized for component amperes printed on the serial plate.
 Actual ampere draw may be less than specified.
 Field wiring from the refrigeration control panel to the merchandisers is required for refrigeration thermostats.
 Case amperes are listed on the wiring diagram, but always check the serial plate.

 Ballast Location

-Ballasts are located within the access panel that runs the length of the rear of the case.
+Ballasts are located within the access panel under the case.

 User Information

 Stocking